 When creating a Video Indexer account, you can choose a free trial account (where you get a certain number of free indexing minutes) or a paid option (where you're not limited by the quota).
 With a free trial, Video Indexer provides up to 600 minutes of free indexing to website users and up to 2400 minutes of free indexing to API users.
-With the paid option, you create a Video Indexer account that's connected to your Azure subscription and an Azure Media Services account.
-You pay for minutes indexed as well as the media account related charges.
+With the paid option, you create a Video Indexer account that's connected to your Azure subscription.
+You pay for minutes indexed, for more information, see Media Services pricing.

 This article shows how to create a Video Indexer account that's linked to an Azure subscription and an Azure Media Services account.
 The topic provides steps for connecting to Azure using the automatic (default) flow.
 It also shows how to connect to Azure manually (advanced).

 If you are moving from a trial to paid Video Indexer account, you can choose to copy all of the videos and model customization to the new account, as discussed in the Import your content from the trial account section.

 The article also covers Linking a Video Indexer account to Azure Government.

 If you don't have an Azure subscription yet, sign up for Azure Free Trial.